Salzburg Sightseeing near Salzburg

 The Salzburg Living History Museum

 You can walk through villages that show the architectural styles of the valleys in the Salzburger Land.
 So you hike from Flachgau in the Tennengau.
-Continue up to the Pongau and the Lungau, before you go over the Pinzgau back to the entrance (Map).
+Continue up to the Pongau and the Lungau, before you go over the Pinzgau back to the entrance (Card).
 We spend a whole afternoon for the museum.
 On the way, the small museum railway crosses our way again and again.
 Your friendly platoon driver gets to know us very well on this day because we film him and his train from different perspectives.
 He waves us laughing from his driver's cab each time.
 Like some of his passengers.
 In Pongauer village we finally get on the train and drive back to the entrance.
 The museum is so sprawling that we have to cancel the visit to Lungau and Pinzgau village for another visit if we want to reach the exit before the museum closes.

 Salzburg Open Air Museum